 If you have different types of vehicles, be sure to run separate calculations for the costs of diesel and unleaded fuel.
 In 2018 the national average unleaded price was $0.456 lower than the average diesel price, so keep these differences in mind if your fleet uses multiple fuel types.
 If your fleet includes unleaded vehicles, it is essential to ensure that your drivers are not splurging on premium unleaded without cause, so this may be the perfect time to review your driver fuel card policy with your employees.

 If you want to get extremely granular in your forecast, historical data is your best friend.
 The U.S. Energy Information Administration (EIA) has been recording daily gas prices since 1990, and you can download a full spreadsheet of their data at eia.gov.
 By looking at the prices in your region over the last few years, you can get a better idea of what to expect every month.
-To get an idea of where prices are headed, you can also look at the EIA’s national average forecast for 2019, though nothing is guaranteed.
+To get an idea of where prices are headed, you can also look at the EIA’s national average forecast, though nothing is guaranteed.
 You should also be aware of regional differences when looking at these predictions, and you can use the historical data to estimate the differences between the national average and your specific routes.
 In general, prices rise over the summer and during holidays, so take these changes into account while creating your budget.